tusharc01/Microchip/README.md

 - Then he asked me about Amplifier that it work in which region among these three.
 Though I was not able to answer that.
 Then he himself explained the reason for its working in saturation.

+- At the end, the only review given by him is I have good basics knowledge just try to answer more confidently.

 ### Round 3 (HR) - 15 min

 - Starting with what i know about my role.
 Any idea or not?
 And who has taken my second interview?.